PizzaDAO/pizza-smartcontract/DeployPizzaV1.md

 `npx hardhat run --network polygon scripts/randomConsumer.deploy.ts`

 - [] set the polygon RAREPIZZAS_MATIC_RANDOM_CONSUMER_ADDRESS environment variable in the .env file
+- [] call setCallbackContract with the address of the random consumer
 - [] Call `transferOwnership` to transfer to RAREPIZZAS_MATIC_PROXY_ADMIN_ADDRESS
 - [] Fund with link